-Usually, your hypothalamus and autonomic nervous system keep your body within a degree or two of your normal temperature.
-However, there are times when your body heat rises, a condition known as heat stress.
-Heat stress may be due to extreme heat, certain foods, or other factors.
+Typically, your hypothalamus and autonomic nervous system maintain your body at a range of one or two degrees of your normal body temperature.
+Yet, sometimes your body overheats, a condition that is referred to as heat stress.
+Extreme heat, some foods or other causes can cause heat stress.

 The best ways to reduce body heat